Gerry Fialka: Experimental film

 Fialka has written, directed, produced, and/or acted in several short experimental films.
-Collaborators have included Mark X. Farina, Will Erokan, Clifford Novey, Bruno Kohfield-Galeano, Tyler Bartram, and Tim Corvin; and some films feature Fialka’s wife Suzy Williams, or Morgan Ågren, who played drums for various Frank Zappa projects and concerts.
+Collaborators have included Mark X. Farina, Will Erokan, Clifford Novey, Bruno Kohfield-Galeano, Tyler Bartram, Tim Corvin, and Mike Sakamoto (who is making a film about Fialka); and some films feature Fialka’s wife Suzy Williams, or Morgan Ågren, who played drums for various Frank Zappa projects and concerts.

 Fialka produced and directed a feature-length experimental documentary film The Brother Side of the Wake, released in 2021, about the people of Venice in Los Angeles, California.
 It is billed as a remake of Orson Welles's satire The Other Side of the Wind, since both films probe the same question: "Is the journey more important than the destination?"
 Fialka's film mixes in elements of "psychic effects of direct cinema, abstract animation, films about films", communal call-and-response ritual, and James Joyce’s book Finnegans Wake.

 Fialka ran the Ann Arbor Film Co-op from 1972 to 1980.
 He has been a panelist, served on the screening committee (1977-1980), and run many workshops at the Ann Arbor Film Festival.
 Fialka founded, curates, and hosts the annual Venice Film Fest.
 He was also director of the Ann Arbor 8mm Film Festival.